Antiath/ASCOM-ALPACA-Weather-Station/README.md

 - A webpage that can display the last measuements and let you upload new parameters to the station.

 Online :
 - ThingSpeak.
-This is an online platform that will make gather data and display nice graphs.
+This is an online platform that will gather data and display nice graphs.

 ## Hardware